WozzyA/Python-Wi-Fi-Positioning-System/README.md

 *   **Installation on Mac OS X:**

-    On Mac OS X, it use `airport` to gain access to the Wi-Fi peripheral.
+    On Mac OS X, it uses `airport` to gain access to the Wi-Fi peripheral.
     Get it using...

         % TODO